sonic-pi-net/sonic-pi/TRANSLATION.md

 in the source.

-If you added or changed a translation string during development, don't forget to run `lupdate --pro SonicPi.pro` afterwards to update the `.ts` files.
+If you added or changed a translation string during development, don't forget to run `lupdate -pro SonicPi.pro` afterwards to update the `.ts` files.

 Then push them back to github and ask the translators to pull and